 It is composed of a network of computers that match buyers and sellers.

 Whilst this system lacks the exciting (read: chaotic) images of the NYSE floor, it sure has its advantages.

 Experts believe that this type of exchange is faster, cheaper, more efficient and less error-prone with routine trades.

 But let’s take these statements one by one and see for ourselves.

-Is the Electronic Trading faster?
+Is Electronic Trading faster?
 Yes.
-In the whole process only takes a few seconds.
+The whole process only takes a few seconds.

-On top of that, if you are an individual Stock trader, you will almost often get an instant confirmations on your trades through Electronic Trading.
-This also facilitates further control of investing by putting you that one step closer to the market.
+On top of that, if you are an individual stock trader, you will almost often get instant confirmation on your trades through Electronic Trading.
+This also facilitates further control of investing by putting you one step closer to the market.

 With that being said, you’ll still need a broker to handle your trades.
 Through your broker, you can then access the exchange network, and the system finds a buyer or seller depending on your order.